- Got any advice for improving my chances of getting in?

 - What does the M.F.A.
 Program Director have to say?

-Many folks have found the missing metropolis conducive to literary production, but if you require a noisy, bustling city, don't expect to find one in the mountains of Virginia.
+Many folks have found the missing metropolis conductive to literary production, but if you require a noisy, bustling city, don't expect to find one in the mountains of Virginia.
 If you require a college town specifically, you won't find that either.
 You will find a lot of other things of value.

 An M.F.A. degree is no guarantee of literary success nor is it an automatic passport to a university teaching job, yet it can be a stepping stone and the community you find is everything to the value of the experience.
 The friendships you form will be important for the rest of your (writing) days.